 How Much Money Do You Need to Be Happy?
 (Conclusion)

-So, now you know how much money people generally need to reach their peak level of happiness.
+So, now you know how much money people generally need.
+To reach their peak level of happiness, wealth, and prosperity.

 Just to refresh your memory, you need to make $95,000/year to reach your peak emotional well-being, and $105,000/year to reach peak life satisfaction.
 These are above average income levels for sure—but are achievable.